-So one thing I wanted to tell you about blogging in 2014 is that you really want to start thinking about blogging in 2015.
+So one thing I wanted to tell you about blogging this year is that you really want to start thinking about blogging in the next year.
 That means planning, researching and developing ideas now instead of later.

 Keep working on the short term stuff but make sure your long term stuff still happens.

-But something I’ve been noticing is that blogging SEO is changing, but only in some ways.
+Something I’ve been noticing is that blogging SEO is changing, but only in some ways.
 It’s almost like a car in that the design, colors and minor features change each year but the core remains the same.
-In this case the core is back links and the features are things like freshness, authorship and so on.
+In this case the core is back links and the features are things like freshness, authorship, mobile-friendliness and so on.

 The best ranking sites are still the ones with back links.
-I was going to write “the BEST back links” but decided against it as there are a bunch of blogs in my niche that rank with a huge volume of crappy back links.
+I was going to write “the BEST back links” but decided against it as there are a bunch of blogs in my niche that rank with a huge volume of crappy back links, which is sad.

-The key here is to know your limits and know your niche.
+The key here is to know your your niche.
 If you have a niche where the rankings are dominated by fresh results then you need to start working on getting fresh content, and so on.
-You don’t want to be throwing thousands of dubious links at your main blog if you don’t know what you’re doing.

-The major thing to remember here, however, is that 2014 will see more competition for organic links because more and more people are moving away from the old “link building” methods of the past in favor of a “quality content” approach to SEO.
-To get those back links you’re going to have to get noticed first.
+The major thing to remember here, however, is that we will see more competition for organic links because more and more people are moving away from the old “link building” methods of the past in favor of a “quality content” approach to to SEO that sites like MOZ. tell us to follow.

-18. Tumblr, Ghost and Medium will teach us things
+18. Tumblr and Medium can teach us things

-I’m not saying that you need to go out and sign up for everything else right now, but I am saying that we should learn a few things from the new kids on the block like Tumblr, Ghost and Medium which are innovative, sexy and coming up with some really big wins.
+I’m not saying that you need to go out and sign up for everything else right now, but I am saying that we should learn a few things from Tumblr and Medium which are innovative, sexy and coming up with some really big wins.

 One of the main lessons I think these new platforms are teaching us is that people want simplicity.
 Simplicity of design and layout, and simplicity of subscription and updates.